vortex-exoplanet/VIP/readme.rst

 Documentation
 -------------
-Documentation can be found in here.
+Documentation can be found in http://vip.readthedocs.io/.

 Quick Setup Guide